invariantlabs-ai/invariant-gateway/README.md

 ## **Getting Started**
 To integrate the Proxy with your AI agent, you’ll need to modify how your client interacts with LLM providers.

-1. **Get an Invariant API Key**
+1. **Setup an Invariant API Key**
    Follow the instructions [here](https://explorer.invariantlabs.ai/docs/explorer/Explorer_API/1_client_setup/) to obtain an API key.

 ### **🔹 OpenAI Integration**
-2. To setup an OpenAI key follow the steps [here](https://platform.openai.com/docs/quickstart#create-and-export-an-api-key).
+2. To setup an OpenAI API key follow the steps [here](https://platform.openai.com/docs/quickstart#create-and-export-an-api-key).

 3. **Modify OpenAI Client Setup**
    Instead of connecting directly to OpenAI, configure your `OpenAI` client to use the proxy.